 #6: Jack Walker

 Perhaps the least-known name on the list, Jack Walker played just two NHL seasons in the 1920s.
 His claim to fame was on the Coast in the Western Canadian professional hockey circuits (plus a couple of early seasons in the Eastern pro rinks of the NHA before World War I).
-Walker was an industrious, clean, but tough player that made his mark on the game with his patented “hook check” that helped to shut down opposing stars.
+Walker was an industrious, clean, and tough player who made his mark on the game with his patented “hook check” that helped to shut down opposing stars.

 In the Hockey Hall of Fame-backed list of retro Conn Smythe winners, Walker was awarded the 1925 retro Smythe for not only his scoring exploits but for his ability to shut down the league’s brightest star, Howie Morenz.
 Ultimate Hockey awarded retro Selke Trophies as well for the Western leagues before everything merged into the NHL sometime later and Walker had no shortage of them.
 He was designated the winner in five times in the PCHA (1916, 1917, 1918, 1920, 1924), once in the WCHL (1925) and once back East in the NHA (1914).
 The book rated him the best defensive forward and best “shadow” of the 1910s.

 Though some may scoff at the notion of a player from so far back or one that played before the forward pass had been fully liberalized, it’s unfair to punish a player just for the year of his birth.
 He was a star among his peers as a defensive forward and should be recognized as an all-time great.

 Quips & Quotes: